oneminch/Notes/React.md

 - React recommends using composition over inheritance to reuse code between components.
 - Components in React are just objects, so they can be passed as props like any other data.
-    - This approach similar to '*slots*' in other libraries such as [[Vue.js|Vue]], but there are no limitations on what can be passed as props in React.
+    - This approach similar to '*slots*' in other libraries such as [[Vue]], but there are no limitations on what can be passed as props in React.

 ### Portals